JSTOR-Labs/juncture/pages/the-house-of-agnes.md

 # House of Agnes

-**Photographed by** Nat Lowden and Sara Gelencer
+Photographed by Nat Lowden and Sara Gelencer in 2021.

-The House of Agnes was photographed in 2021.